nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 6. participate in hackathons.
 If your rank is good, well there's the other good stuff to mention on your resume.

 ### Finally
 Some wise guy said on reddit, "Nothing in computer science requires rote memorization; everything can be understood.".
-While some of you can manage to rote memorize and pass the exam, it isn't a necessity.
+While some of you can manage to rote memorize and pass the exam, rote memorization isn't a necessity.

 [new-syll]:  https://cs.du.ac.in/uploads/syllabus/M.Sc.%20cs/Revised-MSc-Syllabus_June-2024.pdf
 [neetcodeio]: https.//neetcode.io/roadmap